 Although bacteria are everywhere in the environment and will eventually find and reproduce in your pile, you can kick-start the composting process by purchasing a compost starter.
 Alternatively, you can use other organic compost as a starter or mix in some rich soil from your garden since both sources should contain a healthy supply of bacteria.
-Consider also introducing worms, like night crawlers, into the compost pile to increase aeration and speed up decomposition.
+Consider also introducing earthworms into the compost pile to increase aeration and speed up decomposition.

 Finally, don't forget to place a container on your kitchen counter to easily reroute kitchen scraps to the compost pile instead of the trash bin.
 Empty it on a daily basis to keep fruit flies and rotten smells out of your home or purchase a countertop compost collection container with a lid and charcoal insert.

 Composting is a little like baking: You not only need the correct ingredients but also the correct ratio of ingredients to achieve the desired result.
 The major ratio to take into account when composting is the amount of carbon relative to the amount of nitrogen.
 Too much carbon in the compost pile causes bacteria to starve due to a lack of nitrogen.
 On the other hand, too much nitrogen in the compost pile creates a stinky mess due to the prevalence of ammonia.